prathameshbhangale/360-Customizer-tasks/task1/subtask.md

 for fast retrieval of data from table indexing done on (user_id , order_date)

+there can be many user_id for order but combination of user_id and order_date is unique.
+So instead of user_id, (user_id , order_date) is better for indexing.

 ```sql
 CREATE INDEX order_table_index ON "order" (user_id, order_date);